 - Check all expense reports, and ensure there are no outstanding issues

 - Review confidentiality and/or non-competition agreements

 - Record exit interview date as soon as it is set, and notify those involved

 - Discover reason for resignation, unless it’s termination

-- Receive and record feedback from employee on relevant company policies
+- Receive and record feedback in exit checklist form from employee on relevant company policies

 Employee Exit Checklist Automation